technologiestiftung/bezirksregionenprofile_pankow/README.md

 ## Content page data structure

 The application is constructed to have an overview page of all pages and a subpage for each 'Bezirk'.
-As the first prototype is only made for 'Tempelhof-Schöneberg', there is a 'hack' to make Tempelhof-Schöneberg the starting page and exclude the view of the overview of all 'Bezirke'.
+As this is only a prototype for 'Pankow', there is a 'hack' to make Pankow the starting page and exclude the view of the overview of all 'Bezirke'.
 For this 'hack' the *pages* folder was adapted.
 To go back to the view for all 'Bezirke' put the content of the *pages_full_site* in the *pages* folder.

 The 'Bezirk' page: